-Recently, S&P Global Ratings had said Indian economy is in deep trouble with growth expected to contract by 5 per cent this fiscal.
+S&P Global Ratings had said Indian economy is in deep trouble with growth expected to contract by 5 per cent this fiscal.
 "India's economy is in deep trouble.
-Difficulties in containing the virus, an anemic policy response, and underlying vulnerabilities, especially across the financial sector, are leading us to expect growth to fall by 5 per cent this fiscal year before rebounding in 2021," S&P said in a report ( Some other estimates have shown it falling 9.5 % ).
+Difficulties in containing the virus, an anemic policy response, and underlying vulnerabilities, especially across the financial sector, are leading us to expect growth to fall by 5 per cent this fiscal year before rebounding in 2021," S&P said in a report.
 In its report titled 'Asia-Pacific losses near USD 3 trillion as balance sheet recession looms', S&P projected the region's economy to shrink by 1.3 per cent in 2020, but grow by 6.9 per cent in 2021.
 This implies a loss nearing USD 3 trillion output over these two years.